alamgircsebd/publishing-block-theme/README.md

 == Installation ==

-1. Upload the theme files to the `/wp-content/themes/publishing` directory, or install the plugin through the WordPress theme screen directly.
+1. Upload the theme files to the `/wp-content/themes/publishing` directory, or install the theme through the WordPress theme screen directly.
 2. Activate the theme through the 'Themes' screen in WordPress

 == Changelog ==